 Surge Test

-Surge comparison tests shall be made of the turn insulation for each coil in the fully wound stator just before the coil-to-coil connections are made, at test levels and methods for uncured coils in accordance with Figure 1 of IEEE 522 or IEC 60034-15.
+Surge comparison tests shall be made of the turn insulation for each coil in the fully wound stator just before the coil-to-coil connections are made, at test levels and methods for uncured coils in accordance with IEEE 522-2004 Figure 1, or IEC 60034-15.

 · When specified, two additional stator coils for special surge tests of the main and turn insulation shall be manufactured at the same time as the complete stator winding.
 These coils shall be completely cured and tested as follows.